Cyprus Economic Society

 Venue: Stelios Philanthropic Foundation Head Quarters, 5 Markou Drakou Street, Nicosia

-Chair and introduction: Ioannis Tirkides – Economic Research Manager, Bank of Cyprus, and President of the Cyprus Economic Society
+Moderator: Ioannis Tirkides, Economics Research Manager at Bank of Cyprus and President, the Cyprus Economic Society

 Most Recent Publications